A Puzzle of Complexity

 The Further You Go…..

-As for checking a solution, we know we can calculate the length of any traveling salesman route pretty quickly.
+As for checking a solution, we know we can calculate the length of any travelling salesman route pretty quickly.
 So assuming we had a lucky computer (mathematically referred to as “non-deterministic” or “N”) that always picked the best route, we can easily calculate the result – and that check takes less than a “polynomial” number of steps, so this problem is “NP”.
-More surprisingly, mathematicians (Stephen Cook and Richard Karp in 1971) identified and proved the existence of a super-class of NP problems, which they named NP Complete.
-If you can solve an NP Complete problem in P time, then you can solve any NP problem in P time!
-Conclusion – If there is ANY P solution to an NP Complete problem, then all NP problems are really just P. This would mean there are shortcuts which would make many computing and modeling tasks vastly simpler – and revolutionize the way we plan and analyze.
+More surprisingly, mathematicians (Stephen Cook and Richard Karp in 1971) identified and proved the existence of a super-class of NP problems, which they named NP-Complete.
+If you can solve an NP-Complete problem in P time, then you can solve any NP problem in P time!
+Conclusion – If there is ANY P solution to an NP-Complete problem, then all NP problems are really just P. This would mean there are shortcuts that would make many computing and modelling tasks vastly simpler – and revolutionize the way we plan and analyze.

 However, the prevailing expectation among mathematicians and other experts, ever since P versus NP was formulated, is that NP problems are not solvable in P steps – the world is not that simple.
-No one has yet found a P shortcut to any NP Complete computational problem.
-However, no one has ever been able to prove the contrary either – that an NP Complete problem cannot be solved in P time.
-So the mystery continues and there is now $1M Clay prize riding on it.
+No one has yet found a P shortcut to any NP-Complete computational problem.
+However, no one has ever been able to prove the contrary either – that an NP-Complete problem cannot be solved in P time.
+So the mystery continues and there is now a $1M Clay prize riding on it.